DanMolenhouse/Distributed-Systems-Project5-Hadoop-and-Spark/README.md

 **Spark Demonstration:**

-Similarly, the Spark section of this project involved a large text file that would be analyzed on a Spark cluster.
+Similarly, the Spark section of this project involved a large text file that would be analyzed in numerous different ways on a Spark cluster.
+The images below demonstrate that the Spark cluster was running correctly and performing the requested analysis.

 The text file is a .txt file of The Tempest: